trishurdzik/trishurdzik.github.io/about.markdown

 ### My Approach

 My skills toolbox includes a broad range of both quantitative and qualitative methods.
-Since every organization is unique, I use best-fitmethods to gatrher deep, actionable, and,most importantly, feasible insights.
-My approach is holistic, considering the broader social, cultural, and economic contexts that influence individual and group behaviors.
+Since every organization is unique, I use best-fit methods to gatrher deep, actionable, and, most importantly, feasible insights.

 #### Proud member of: